 intelligence necessary to help guide buyers and sellers through the complicated process of buying a home or selling a home in Albuquerque, Rio Rancho, Placitas, Edgewood, East Mountains, Santa Fe, New Mexico and the unique conditions each of these city’s or town areas present to a property’s overall condition.
-As a Realtor, I am also bound to a national code of ethics to protect the public by providing the most up-to-date and accurate data that is available for the consumer to able to make informed decisions.
+As a Realtor, I am also bound to a national code of ethics to protect the public by providing the most up-to-date and accurate data that is available for the consumer to be able to make informed decisions.
 I am also an experienced residential redeveloper and I have extensive knowledge in renovating undervalued properties for resale.
 I know what it takes to properly and professionally renovate properties in all types of adverse or dilapidated conditions.
 I have experience in developing complex renovation scopes of work to address a client’s concerns involving property updates as well as a properties’ building envelope meeting strict compliance with local governing bodies.
 I am experienced in managing professional and licensed contractors for related construction fields such as: general contractors, roofers, electricians, plumbers HVAC technicians, landscapers and companies such as Pressure Washing Pensacola.
 I also have experience in coordinating and renovating multiple residential redevelopment projects simultaneously and effectively completing these projects on time and on budget.

 My ultimate goal as a professional certified home inspector in Albuquerque and Rio Rancho, New Mexico is to provide my clients with a comprehensive, detailed home inspection report that can best be used as a buyer's or seller's property data tool to help my clients better understand a property’s current condition.
 By providing this easy-to-read, photograph specific, and comprehensive home inspection report of each discovery I made at a specific property a client will then have recommendations from me on how to proceed and what should be addressed to correct or to prevent further damage.
 The inspection report will also have a what to do section, or a who to call to correct a material defect or a safety hazard.